yo1dog/Audio-Interrupt-Detector/README.md

 # Audio Interrupt Detector

 Detects interrupts through an audio signal.
+I developed this so I could detect interrupts from a flow meter sent through an audio-in (microphone) port.

 ---------------------------------------